RenanFelipeAndrade/SieveOfEratosthenes-Backend/README.md

 ### The Algorithm

-All prime numbers are calculated with the sieve of eratosthenes algorithm, wich consists in find all composite numbers within a range
+All prime numbers are calculated with the Sieve Of Eratosthenes algorithm, wich consists in find all composite numbers within a range

 #### Brief description